 In order for internal auditors to work independently to produce objective and reliable reports, the Performance Standard 2030 on resource management of the International Standards requires that resources for internal audit should be sufficient to accomplish the approved plan; where sufficient refers to the quantity of resources needed to achieve the plan.
 Table 31 indicates responses from key informants on internal auditors' dependence on management bodies for resources.
-The analysis of the responses showed that résources for internal audit assignments were not supplied in sufficient

-© University of Cape Coast https://ir.ucc.edu.gh/xmlui quantities and hindered internal auditors' efforts to carry out activities in their plans because they had to depend on management bodies for resources.
+The analysis of the responses showed that resources for internal audit assignments were not supplied in sufficient quantities and hindered internal auditors' efforts to carry out activities in their plans because they had to depend on management bodies for resources.

-Table 31: Responses on Internal Auditors' Dependence on Management Bodies for Resources
+Table 31: Responses on Internal Auditors' Dependence on Management